 While Dunedin is a bit further away from some of the other popular destinations in New Zealand, it is still easily accessible by car, bus, or plane.
 The city also has its own airport, which offers domestic flights to many other parts of the country.

 I hope you’ve found this list of the best things to do in Dunedin to be helpful.
 If you have any questions, please leave a comment or get in touch with me on my blog and I’ll do my best to answer it!
 Happy travels!

 About the Author

 Mikaela is the voice behind Voyageur Tripper, a blog dedicated to outdoor adventure travel.
-She spent several seasons working as a canoeing and hiking guide in Canada, and has lived or studied in the Canadian Arctic, New Zealand, India and France.
-On her blog you’ll find camping resources, tales of (mis)adventures, travel guides and more.
-She is most at home with a coffee in one hand and a paddle in the other.
-Follow her on Instagram or Facebook.
+She spent several seasons working as a canoeing and hiking guide in Canada, and has lived or studied in the Canadian Arctic, New Zealand, India, and France.